-With the mass of information available it’s impossible to steer yourself wrong.
-In describing microformats there are many smaller bits of data which you’ll find yourself digging through to come up with exactly the bit you want.
+With the mass of information available, it’s impossible to steer yourself wrong.
+In describing microformats, there are many smaller bits of data that you’ll find yourself digging through to come up with exactly the bit you want.
 Below is a small collection of the most popular microformats.

 Using Microformats in Code